shrirambalakrishnan/obsidian-backup/README.md

 ## Usage

 1. After installing the plugin, open the Command Palette (press `Cmd+P` or `Ctrl+P`).
-2. Run the command: “Obsidian Backup: Backup Now”.
+2. Run the command: "Simple Backup: Backup Now".
 3. A new folder named Backups will be created inside your vault.
-4. Inside it, you’ll find a subfolder with a timestamp containing a full snapshot of your vault’s contents.
+4. Inside it, you’ll find a subfolder with a timestamp containing a full snapshot of your vault's contents.

 ## Roadmap